 White flour, which is the base of many of our foods, is made by refining whole grains.
-During the refining process, most or all of the bran and germ are removed.
-White flour that has been enriched has certain nutrients added to it, such as
+White flour that has been enriched has some nutrients added to it, such as iron

 and some B vitamins (including folate).
-However, other important nutrients are lost, including
+But other important nutrients are lost, such as

 How to Get Your Grains